MicrosoftDocs/OfficeDocs-O365ITPro/yammer/troubleshoot-problems/troubleshoot-native-mode.md

 ### Should I align my network to be in Native Mode

 The answer to this question depends on the unique needs and situation of your organization.
 While Native Mode provides many benefits to users and administrators, there are some features that cannot currently be supported in Native Mode because the features are not supported by Office 365 Groups or Azure Active Directory ("AAD").
-On one hand, if it is particularly important for you organization to be able to centralize administration and governance as much as possible, then being in Native Mode makes sense.
+On one hand, if it is particularly important for your organization to be able to centralize administration and governance as much as possible, then being in Native Mode makes sense.
 On the other hand, if it is critical for your network to continue using Yammer features that are not supported in Native Mode, you may want to hold off in moving to Native Mode until later.

 ### Is it possible for an network that is in Native Mode to get out of Native Mode